 The student must complete and submit the application (not the faculty mentor).

-- Student will complete and submit the SRG Application Form (Word 2007 required to complete form).
+- Student will complete and submit the SRG Application Form.

-- Have your faculty mentor complete the Faculty Recommendation Form (Word 2007 required to complete form).
+- Have your faculty mentor complete the Faculty Recommendation Form.

 - Students must access their funds by working through their faculty mentor and departmental administrative assistant.